top of page

 Membership meetings

-are held the second Wednesday of every other month from 2-4 PM by Zoom.
+Held on the second Wednesday of every other (even) month from 2:00-3:30pm via Zoom.

 Please contact us by using the Contact page if you’d like to join a committee or work group.
 Sometimes meetings get cancelled or times get changed and we wouldn’t want you showing up to an empty room!

-Clearing house for any Metro-area community-based addictions provider issues.
-Past work has included working with payers to improve the addictions payment system including Multnomah County GF monies and pushing for addictions rate parity with mental health at Health Share and the state, as well as organizing sustainable training model for Trauma Informed Care.
-Current priorities include focusing on APMs for addictions services such as the SUD composite score.
-Chair: Mary Monnat, LifeWorks
+This group is a community of practice for any Metro-area community-based addictions provider issues.
+Our past work has included working with payers to improve the addictions payment system, including: increased Multnomah County funding, pushing for addictions and mental health rate parity within Health Share and the state, and organizing a sustainable training model for Trauma-Informed Care.
+Current priorities include legislative advocacy for residential treatment and strengthening our SUDs-specific workforce training.

 Inpatient Drug Abuse Treatment